gawy/CarND-Behavioral-Cloning-P3/project_writeup.md

 Result: very good - done several laps.
 There is some problems in tricky left turn without right line but overall very good.
 Done part of the 2nd track - stuck in the very sharp turn.
 Still need more data for sharp turns.

+#### Experiment x.016
+x.015 changes: Added 2 brightness augmented images for sharp turns to increase data set volume (for angles over 0.4) Found mistake in brightness augmentation code.

+Retraining for 15 epochs.
+Full sample set
+Result: not that good. constantly turns on straights and missed "after bridge" turn